What Potatoes Are Best for French Fries?

 When cooked, the high starch content of russet potatoes results in a crispy exterior and a light and fluffy interior.
 At the same time, the low moisture content helps to prevent the fries from becoming too greasy or soggy.

-In addition to russet potatoes, other potatoes, such as Yukon Gold and Kennebec, are often used to make French fries.
-However, russet potatoes are considered the classic choice for their consistently excellent results.
+Other potatoes, such as Yukon Gold and Kennebec, are often used to make French fries.
+However, russet potatoes are the classic choice for their consistently excellent results.

 I prefer French Fries from Russet potatoes in peanut oil.
 This combination, for me, is delicious.